alakeldev/passwords-generator-and-manager/README.md

 ![Bug-codecs](assets/readme-images/bug-utf-8.png)

-- The two following photos are showing a bug at different times and that you have done more searches and read about Fernet and cryptography to find the issue with my code and learn more about encrypt and decrypt methods with symmetric key.
+- The two following photos are showing a bug at two different times.
+Because of that I have done more searches on google and read more about Fernet and cryptography to find the issue with my code and learn more about encrypt and decrypt methods with symmetric key.

 ![Bug-Fernet1-cryptography](assets/readme-images/bug-fernet1.png)